 See Appendix A - Test Execution Log of this document for a list of functionality being tested.

-Increment 4 testing of VistA JavaScript (VistA.js), through version 3.0.10 was performed in the Department of Veterans Affairs (VA) Enterprise Development Environment 11 (EDE4).
-User Acceptance Testing (UAT) is being conducted in the VA EDE2 environment using version 3.0.10.
-Enterprise Testing Services (ETS) is conducting ETS performance testing finalizing their test using version 3.0.10.
+Increment 4 testing of VistA JavaScript (VistA.js), through version 3.0.11 was performed in the Department of Veterans Affairs (VA) Enterprise Development Environment (DEV11 - EDE4).
+User Acceptance Testing (UAT) will be conducted in the VA EDE2 environment using version 3.0.11.
+Enterprise Testing Services (ETS) will be conducting ETS performance testing finalizing their test using version 3.0.11.

 Test Architecture